-- 1. That the Board review and vary parts of the Decision on Cost Eligibility determining that: - (a) Special circumstances exist that would cause the Board to exercise its discretion in favour of granting cost award eligibility to the City of Thunder Bay, pursuant to section 3.07 of the Board's Practise Direction on Cost Awards. - (b) The City of Thunder Bay is eligible for a costs award in this proceeding. - (c) The City of Thunder Bay primarily represents the direct interest of ratepayers in relation to regulated services. - 2.
-Costs of this motion.

-3. Such further and other relief as counsel may request and that seems just to the Board.
+- That the Board review and vary parts of the Decision on Cost Eligibility determining that: - (a) Special circumstances exist that would cause the Board to exercise its discretion in favour of granting cost award eligibility to the Town of Atikokan, pursuant to section 3.07 of the Board's Practise Direction on Cost Awards. - (b) The Town of Atikokan is eligible for a cost award in this proceeding. - (c) The Town of Atikokan primarily represents the direct interests of ratepayers in relation to regulated services. - 2.
+Costs of this motion. - 3.
+Such further and other relief as counsel may request and that seems just to the Board.